spdci/payments-interoperability-layer/docs/documentation/concept/IndividualServices.md

 The synonym reporting service allows an SPP to report on a set of synonyms.
 The SPP can submit a list of input values, and the synonym reporting service will return any synonyms which are associated with the input values.
 Alternatively, the SPP can request a report for all synonyms.

-### PBB configuration
+### Payments Interoperability Layer configuration

-The following configuration items can be set at the PBB level for different implementations.
+The following configuration items can be set at the Payments Interoperability Layer level for different implementations.

 #### Synonym sharing

 By default, each SPP will set up and maintain its own synonym service.
-However, a PBB can be set up to allow more than one SPP to share the same synonym set.
+However, a Payments Interoperability Layer can be set up to allow more than one SPP to share the same synonym set.

 The following diagram shows the architectural schema of the synonym service.